 The Catalano House featured in LIFE Magazine, November 1957

-Exclusive to TMH: A detailed 2011 history and remembrance of the Catalano House by its last owner, Arch Lynch.
+Exclusive to NCMH: A detailed 2011 history and remembrance of the Catalano House by its last owner, Arch Lynch

-Rendering of the Catalano House by Martin Chavanne.
+Rendering of the Catalano House in Raleigh by Martin Chavanne

 1954 - The B. Richard Jackson House, aka the Carrier Weathermaker National Prize Winning House, designed with Horacio Caminos, 1317 Westfield, Raleigh.
 Catalano and Caminos received a $5000 prize from Carrier for this design in 1953.
 Built by Ed Richards Building Company.
 HVAC by Stahl-Rider Distributing Company.
 Plumbing by O. D. Wyatt.
 Wayside Furniture did the interiors.
 1270 sf.

-Dr. B. Richard Jackson, Raleigh's first proctologist, and his wife Marjorie moved here in 1954 but moved out several months later.
+B. Richard Jackson, Raleigh's first proctologist, and his wife Marjorie moved here in 1954 but moved out several months later.
 Sold in the fall of 1954 to Roland and Pauline Viverette.
 The Viverettes changed their name to Gamble and retitled the house.
 Sold in 1970 to Garris and Bybe Graham.
 Sold in 1971 to Raymond and Judith Gogolewski.
 Sold in 1973 to Clark E. and Bonnie M. Cramer.
 Sold in 1978 to Geraldine P. Narron.
 Sold in 1991 to Nancy D. Lloyd.
 Sold in 1997 to Leah Anderson, who had lived in the house next door since 1954.
 Deeded in 2015 to Samuel Anderson and Margaret Ellen Kirkland.
 For sale 2015-2017.